MAKE EUROPEAN CITIZENSHIP A REAL CITIZENSHIP

 Granting people full political rights where they live can help favour their integration in society.
 The political differentiation between EU and national citizens gives the wrong signal to policies of integration and does nothing either to help tackle the integration of migrants and refugees from outside the EU in European society.

 The wider aim of scaling up and equalising political rights for all legally resident migrant communities goes beyond what is legally possible for this initiative.
 This ECI should nevertheless be seen as a step towards that aim, in order to avoid discrimination between EU citizens and third-country nationals.

-This initiative addresses the fundamental issue of how to ensure that effective electoral rights are made compatible with freedom of movement.
-Building on the record turnout in the 2019 European elections, the Commission does recognise the need to give European citizens a stronger role in decision-making and is asking them to take on a role as a third party alongside civil society and the EU institutions in the Conference on the Future of Europe.
-The conference will consider the system of lead candidates and how to introduce transnational lists for elections to the European Parliament is recognised.
+Our proposal addresses the fundamental issue of how to ensure that effective electoral rights are made compatible with freedom of movement.
+Building on the record turnout in the 2019 European elections, the Commission does recognise the need to give European citizens a stronger role in decision-making and is asking them to take on a role as a third party alongside civil society and the EU Institutions in the Conference on the Future of Europe.
+The Conference will consider the system of lead candidates and how to introduce transnational lists for elections to the European Parliament is recognised.
 Such reforms should go hand in hand with concerns that everyone always has the chance to vote in the first place.

-To sum up: this ECI demands that the Commission should reform legislation on existing rights, extend them to regional, national elections and referenda, whilst researching the wider impact of full political rights for EU citizens without creating discrimination against third-country nationals.
+To sum up: our proposal demands that the Commission should reform legislation on existing rights, extend them to regional, national elections and referenda, whilst researching the wider impact of full political rights for EU citizens without creating discrimination against third-country nationals.

 HELP BUILD A TRANSNATIONAL EUROPEAN DEMOCRACY

 Our vision is to improve European democracy and create a space for transnational politics